ozgunozerk/howmuch/README.md

 ## What does an open-source mobile application mean?

-- it means, you can be a part of this application!
+- It means, you can be a part of this application!
-- you can submit new feature requests
+- You can submit new feature requests,
-- you can submit bug reports
+- You can submit bug reports,
-- you can submit your PR, and can enhance the application w.r.t your needs (if they align with the communities as well)
+- You can submit your PR, and can enhance the application w.r.t your needs (if they align with the community's as well).
-- if you are just learning, or curious, just take a look at the source-code!
+- If you are just learning, or curious, just take a look at the source-code!
-- and all your contribution will be visible at your phone, every time you use this application
+- And all your contribution will be there at your phone, every time you use this application.

 ## But deploying a mobile app is not free?
 How come this is open-sourced?